-Any country has a level of justifiable or rational trust, RT.
-If you have more trust than RT, you are a "sucker" that other people exploit.
-If you have less trust than RT, you are a "cynic", who creates costs and trouble for other people.
-Most prefer to deal with reasonable people, who are realistic by being close to RT.
-By the law of large numbers the G-trust $\approx RT$ for a country:
+Any country has a level of justifiable trust.
+If you have more trust than that, you are a "sucker" that other people exploit.
+If you have less trust, you are a "cynic", who creates costs and trouble for other people.
+Most prefer to deal with reasonable people, who are realistic by being close to the justifiable level.
+By the law of large numbers we get: